CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 Open the *saved* version of "census9" with `use`, not the original version with `webuse`.

 1. Generate a new variable, `deathperc`, which is the percentage of deaths in each state.
 (Remember that `deathrate` is deaths per 10,000.)
 2. The average age of all Americans in 1980 is roughly 30.11 years of age.
-[Generate a categorical](#conditional-variable-generation) with four values as described before, with appropriate [value labels](data-management.html#label-values).
+[Generate a categorical][conditional variable generation] with four values as described before, with appropriate [value labels][labeling values].
     - Significantly below national average: `medage` equal to 26.20 or less
     - Below national average: `medage` greater than 26.20 and less than or equal to 30.10.
     - Above national average: `medage` greater than 30.10 and less than or equal to 32.80.
     - Significantly above national average: `medage` greater than 32.80.
-3. What is the death rate in [each of those four categories](#by-and-bysort)?
+3. What is the death rate in [each of those four categories][repeat commands on subsets]?
 (You can use `summarize` to obtain the means.)
 Does there appear to be any pattern?
-4. What state has the [lowest](#sorting) death rate?
+4. What state has the [lowest][sorting] death rate?
 The highest?
 The lowest average age?
 The highest?
-5. Each state has a single observation here, but if we had multiple years of data, then we could have ["long data"](#reshaping-files) with multiple rows per state.
-To prepare for this sort of data, [encode](#encode-and-decode) the two-letter state abbreviation into a numeric value with value labels.
+5. Each state has a single observation here, but if we had multiple years of data, then we could have ["long data"][reshaping files] with multiple rows per state.
+To prepare for this sort of data, [encode][Converting strings into labeled numbers] the two-letter state abbreviation into a numeric value with value labels.

 ^#^^#^ Merging Files